zvada/technology/docs/policy/service-changes-2018.md

 [OIM](https://oim.opensciencegrid.org/oim/home) serves as the database for the information used by MyOSG with a web interface for data updates.
 The OIM web interface will be retired but we will migrate its data to a series of YAML files held in a GitHub repository.
-After OIM is retired, updates to the aforementioned data can be requested via e-mail or pull-request.
+After OIM is retired, updates to the aforementioned data can be requested via email or pull request.
 Documentation forthcoming.

 !!! note